 While working at a public school, you'll most likely be a supplemental English teacher.
 Your students will typically have a Chinese English teacher that teaches grammar and prepares students for the test; however, these classes typically involve almost no spoken English.
 Your job will be to come in once a week (or once every two weeks!) and help your students get comfortable speaking English.

 Chinese public schools typically have very large class sizes.
 You'll probably be teaching between 30-50 students in a class depending on their age range.
 You'll also be holding your classes very infrequently.
 For example, when I worked at a public school, I taught my classes once every two weeks and I was the only oral English teacher in the school.

 Chinese training centers are another popular place to work in China.
-These private for-profit centers typically work with students in the late afternoons, evenings and on the weekends.
-While this works for some people (especially if you're not a morning person!), keep in mind that if you work at a training center, you will probably not have a typical Monday-Friday schedule.
+These private for-profit centers typically work with students in the late afternoons, evenings, and on weekends.
+While this works for some people, keep in mind that if you work at a training center, you will probably not have a typical Monday-Friday schedule.